-Aware that there is still so much going on with Human Rights, Civil Rights, LGBTQ rights, Women’s Rights, and so on, I would like to be a voice for my generation as a young power of our society.
+Aware that there is still so much going on with Human Rights, Civil Rights, LGBTQ rights, Women’s Rights, and so on, I would like to be a voice for my generation as a young power in our society.

 – In your artworks, water plays a significant role.
 What do you think about the current environmental situation?
 How can art, in the digital era, contribute to awareness and overcoming of water pollution?

 Something tells me that the pollution in our environment is getting worse, not only from the media but also from my personal experience.
 Summertime is getting so much hotter and longer than before.
-I believe that global warming and water pollution is causing some serious problems now and if we don’t take action to stop it, we will pay for the consequences.
+I believe that global warming and water pollution are causing some serious problems now and if we don’t take action to stop it, we will pay for the consequences.

 From my perspective, awareness of how important water is should be raised, and then, we can concentrate on water pollution.
 I created a project called “I Deserve to Stay” in 2018.
 I collected plastic bags from supermarkets like Walmart, Home Depot, Kroger and I bought the plastic sheets which were commonly used for picnics.